Why direct mail is key for the charity sector

 - Charities fund almost half of all UK medical research

-- The total income of all charities combined is about £48 billion.
-This is higher than the Higher Education sector, and about £10 billion less than Tesco.
+- The total income of all charities combined is about £44 billion.
+This is about £9 billion less than Tesco.

 Fundraising and the value of print